Merkoba/Hue/README.md

 "link_fetch_timeout"
 >Maximum time to get a response when fetching link data.

+"link_max_title_length"
+>After this the title from fetched link metadata gets cropped.

 "synth_max_recent_users"
 >How many users fit in to the title of recent synth users when hovering the synth's volume icon.